vikasthamke/AtliQ-Hotels-Data-Analysis-Project/README.md

 Make sure you have the following installed:
 - Python 3.8+
 - Jupyter Notebook
-- Required libraries: pandas, numpy, matplotlib, seaborn, (add others if applicable).
+- Required libraries: pandas, numpy, matplotlib, seaborn.

 ### Installation
 1. Clone the repository: